 Everyone is superstitious to some degree (you know, you knock on wood or avoid black cats), but depending on where you live in the world your superstitions will vary.
 If you're jetting off for your semester in Thailand, you may be surprised just how different their superstitions are than ours!

-Knowing the superstitions in Thailand can save you and your ILP group a lot of awkward moments while you're volunteering abroad with ILP!
-One major perk about when you spend a semester volunteering with the International Language Programs is we will help you out with this kind of stuff.
+Knowing the superstitions in Thailand can save you from some awkward moments while you're traveling there!
+One major perk spending a semester volunteering in Thailand with the International Language Programs is we will help you out with getting familiar with Thailand's culture and customs.

 DISCLAIMER: Please be respectful of their culture and superstitions, even if they seem crazy and outrageous to you.
 Our superstitions don't make any sense to them either and you wouldn't want to be made fun of, right?
-Actually we don't take it too serious with the number 13 superstition (or do we?) but we still have it.
-Sometimes superstitions are just fun to know about, but always be respectful of another culture while you are a visitor there.
+Actually we don't take it too serious with the number 13 superstition (or do we?).
+Sometimes superstitions are just sort of fun, but always be respectful of another culture while you are a visitor there.
 Here are some of Thailand's:

 What superstitions are in Thailand?